-backup power and continuing to maintain power to the facilities through a network outage simulation.
+As outlined in the Accomplishment sections, the fleet of 10 GenSys units at Site Host 1 was successful in providing backup power and continuing to maintain power to the facilities through a network outage simulation.

 A list of future work has been compiled based on the field experience in operating this micro fleet.
-This list includes the definition of failure modes, failure signatures/ symptoms for future work to create early detection and recovery methods (see Figure 2):
+This list includes the definition of failure modes, failure signatures/ symptoms for future work to create early detection and recovery methods (Figure 2):

-- RPM: Autothermal oxidizer timeout waiting for catalyst activation - CM: Electronic board failures, some possible connection to software - RPM: Loss of fuel flow (related to flow meter/valve issues) - TMM: Coolant leak, loss of coolant - RPM: Anode air pump failed to start, known issue - RPM: Gas leak during commissioning - CM: Unknown, attributed to electronic boards - RPM: Fuel flow issue with occasional dropout or flow spikes - PGM: Max low cell trips, stack protection due to either CO or cell performance - RPM: Desulfurization needed excessive time for conditioning/equilibration - CM: Firmware update and boot failure
+- Reactive Processing: Anode tailgas oxidizer timeout waiting for catalyst activation - Controls and Electronics: Electronic board failures, some possible connection to software. - Reactive Processing: Loss of fuel flow (related to flow meter/valve issues) - Thermal Management: Coolant leak, loss of coolant - Reactive Processing: Anode air pump failed to start, known issue - Reactive Processing: Gas leak during commissioning